cloudyr/googleCloudStorageR/cran-comments.md

 ## Reverse dependencies

-I have checked the four packages that depend on this package:
+I have checked the five packages that depend on this package:

 * googleAnalyticsR
 * bigQueryR
 * googleComputeEngineR
+* googleCloudRunner
+* sonicscrewdriver
-* flyio
+* GCSConnection

 There were no issues.